Home Detention Evaluation

 - An economic evaluation, which will integrate a cost-effectiveness analysis to examine hoem detention and HISSP outcomes in context of program costs and benefits and the associated client pathways.

-UNSW have developed their first report, Evaluation of SA Home Detention Research Report 1 – Baseline Analysis, available for download.
+UNSW have developed their first report, Evaluation of SA Home Detention Research Report 1 – Baseline Analysis.

 Key initial findings in the Report include: